Irregular Periods: Is it Perimenopause and How to Manage it?

 According to the US Office on Women’s Health, a normal menstrual cycle lasts between 24 and 38 days.
 Anything outside of this window is considered to be abnormal.

 However, a longer-than-usual cycle is a common phenomenon for women in a perimenopausal phase.
-As you approach menopause, your periods are likely to become less frequent until they eventually stop completely.
+As you approachcessation of menses, your periods are likely to become less frequent until they eventually stop completely.

 For example, during the later phases of perimenopause, you may notice that a period that used to come every 28 days is now arriving every 45 days.